Mass defect

 Mass defect is the difference in the combined masses of an atom’s components and the measured mass of the atom.

 An atom is composed of electrons and nucleons (protons and neutrons).
 The constituents of its nucleus, the neutrons and positively charged protons, are held together by an energy called the nuclear binding energy, Ebinding.
-In other words, the nuclear binding energy is the minimum energy that is required to split the nucleus into its components and is always a positive number, i.e.
+In other words, the nuclear binding energy is the energy that is released when a stable nucleus is formed from its components.
+The total energy of the atom can be expressed as:

-Eq9 shows that the mass of an atom is always less than the sum of its masses of protons, neutrons and electrons, with the exception of 1H where mneutrons = 0 and thus mbinding = 0.
-As this defect in mass (for atoms other than 1H) is due to the atom’s nuclear binding energy, we refer the mass equivalent of the nuclear binding energy as the mass defect of the atom.
+Eq9 shows that the mass of an atom is always less than the sum of the masses of its isolated components, with the exception of 1H where mneutrons = 0 and thus mbinding = 0.
+As this defect in mass (for atoms other than 1H) is due to the atom’s nuclear binding energy, we refer the mass equivalent of the nuclear binding energy as the mass defect of the atom:

 Hence, mass defect is the difference in the combined masses of an atom’s components and the measured mass of the atom.